p2ppsr/cwi-base/README.md

 Initial status (attempts === 0):

-unsent: rawTx has not yet been sent to the network for processing.
-Next attempt should send it.

 nosend: transaction was marked 'noSend'.
 It is complete and signed.
 It may be sent by an external party.
 Proof should be sought as if 'unmined'.
 No error if it remains unknown by network.

+unprocessed: indicates req is about to be posted to network by non-acceptDelayedBroadcast application code, after posting status is normally advanced to 'sending'

+unsent: rawTx has not yet been sent to the network for processing. req is queued for delayed processing.

 sending: At least one attempt to send rawTx to transaction processors has occured without confirmation of acceptance.